pedrominicz/pedrominicz.github.io/arrow.hs.md

 layout: default
 ---

-# Fun with the Function Arrow Monad
+# Fun with the function arrow monad

 One of the things that surprised me while studying Haskell is that `(->) a` is a monad.
 It seems reasonable that functions form a monad, but I don’t believe I would have thought of it myself.
 How can this monad be used?
 An example, namely, `join (***)`, was considered in [a previous post][1].
 But when I think monads in Haskell I, think of `do` notation.
 In this post we will define the `(->) a` monad ourselves and explored a bit of the weirdness of its `do` notation.